abubow/image-caption-generation/README.md

 # Image Captioning with Deep Learning

+## Abstract

+This project presents an advanced image captioning system leveraging a combination of CNN and RNN architectures.
+The system employs the VGG16 model for robust image feature extraction and an LSTM-based sequence model for generating descriptive captions.
+The approach involves intricate preprocessing of both visual and textual data, efficient model training with a custom data generator, and effective evaluation using BLEU scores.
+This end-to-end system demonstrates the synergy between deep learning techniques in computer vision and natural language processing to create meaningful, contextually relevant image captions.

 ## Overview

 This project implements an image captioning system using a deep learning approach.
 It integrates a convolutional neural network (CNN) for feature extraction from images and a recurrent neural network (RNN) for generating captions.
 The CNN employed is VGG16, a pre-trained model, and the RNN consists of LSTM (Long Short-Term Memory) units.